atis/raid-pokemon-bot/README.md

 With BOT_ADMINS and BOT_ACCESS being used to restrict access, there are several access roles / types.
 When you do not configure BOT_ACCESS, everyone will have access to your bot (public access).

-As MAINTAINER_ID and as a member of BOT_ADMINS you have the permissions to do anything.
-But for some actions you'll need to make yourself a moderator.
+With your MAINTAINER_ID and as a member of BOT_ADMINS you have the permissions to do anything. **For performance improvements, it's recommended to add the MAINTAINER and all members of BOT_ADMINS as moderator via /mods command!**
-(#TODO: MAINTAINER_ID and BOT_ADMINS should be able to do anything even when they're not moderator)

 As a member of BOT_ACCESS you can create raid polls, update your own raid polls' pokemon and change the gym team of your last raid poll.
 BOT_ACCESS members who are moderators can change the gym name and update raid polls' pokemon of others.